codazoda/markdown-test/index.md

 If you link to `about` then it will appear in the uri as `yourdomain/about` but will display the html conversion version of the `about.md` file.

+## Google Analytics

+You can add Google Analytics to your pages by simply adding a line like the following to your _config.yml file.

+`google_analytics: UA-xxxxxxx-xx`

 ## Observations

 - Adding `name: Whatever` to the `_config.yaml` causes the site name not to show up at the top and link back